 Results

 During the study period there were 47,157 visits to the PED by children aged 0-18 who came to seek treatment for an injury.
 Of all injury cases, there were 199 poisonings in children aged 0-18 years.
-Poisoning was defined as ingesting or inhaling a potentially toxic substance and chemical burns

-after coming into contact with an acidic or alkaline substance.
+Poisoning was defined as ingesting or inhaling a potentially toxic substance and chemical burn after coming into contact with an acidic or alkaline substance.
 Fires and carbon monoxide inhalations were not included.

 Table 1: Distribution of Cases by Year:

 With regards to the demographic variables, the overwhelming majority of poisonings, 75% (150/199), occurred in the 5 and under age group.
 Among teens, unintentional poisoning is not common, and most cases of poisoning in this age group are real or demonstrative suicide attempts.
-The poisoning rates among girls was higher than among boys, 58% (116/199) compared to 42% (83/199) of the cases.
+The poisoning rates among girls were higher than among boys, 58% (116/199) compared to 42% (83/199) of the cases.
 In the 0-5 age group, the difference was minor, 52% girls (78/150) compared to 48% boys (72/150).
 The most significant difference was in the 15-18 age group, 87% girls (21/24) compared to 13% boys (3/24).

 Table 2: The Distribution of Cases by Age and Sex: